kritika243/documenting-node-js/README.md

 # Documenting my Node.js Journey

-- Creating an express app
-- Routing
+- View Engines (for rendering view to the browser)
-- Redirects
+- ejs
-- Working with 404 error